 Ha!
 Now we have a dilemma.

-Many people will refuse to admit that they've been on a 'wrong' path and rather stick to it than admit their 'failure'.
+Many people will refuse to admit that they’ve been on a ‘wrong’ path and rather stick to it than admit their ‘failure’.
 They are missing a great learning opportunity and a chance to take their lives to the next level.
-Every path is full of wrong turns and as we say at DrivenWoman:
+Every path is full of seemingly wrong turns.

 “One step to a wrong direction is better than no steps at all.”